Latest News

 OPEC gains share in India after Russian oil imports fall in December

-Reliance Industries (the largest Indian buyer) stopped receiving crude oil under its agreement with Rosneft during the last 10 days of December.
-Its imports of Russian oil fell to a two-year low.
+Reliance Industries - the largest Indian buyer for Russian oil - stopped receiving crude in its deal with Rosneft during the last 10 days of the month.
+Its imports of Russian oil fell to nearly two years low.

-State refiners continued to buy Russian oil from non-sanctioned sources.
+State refiners continued to source Russian oil, however, from non-sanctioned sources.

 RUSSIA RETAINS TOP SUPPLIER

-In spite of the decline, Russia was the largest supplier of oil for India in December, and the first nine months of the fiscal year up to March 31, 2026.
+In spite of the decline, Russia was the largest supplier of oil for India in December, and the first nine months of the current fiscal year, which runs until March 31, 2026.
 Iraq and Saudi Arabia were the next two suppliers.

 The data shows that some cargoes arriving in December were released in January.

-India's Russian imports of oil are expected to be around 1.2 to 1.4 million barrels per day (bpd) in January.
-The pullback is more likely to be a temporary disruption due to compliance issues than India completely abandoning Russia, according to Sumit Ritola.
+India's Russian imports will average between 1.2 and 1.4 million barrels per day (bpd) in January.
+The pullback is more likely to be a temporary disruption due to compliance issues than India completely abandoning Russia, according Sumit Ritola.

 The Indian government wants to know the exact amount of crude oil purchased by refiners from Russia and America every week.